Assange slams WikiLeaks film in letter to actor Benedict Cumberbatch

 Ecuador has given Assange political asylum in its embassy in London, where he sought refuge in June 2012, but he faces immediate arrest and extradition to Sweden to face accusations of rape and sexual assault if he leaves the embassy.

-Assange criticized the film’s source material, saying, “It is based on a deceitful book by someone who has a vendetta against me and my organization.”
+Assange criticized the film’s source material, saying, “It is based on a deceitful book by someone who has a vendetta against me and my organisation.”

 At the film’s premiere at the Toronto Film Festival last month, director Bill Condon said “The Fifth Estate” was not a judgment about WikiLeaks or Assange, but rather a portrayal of the complex issues surrounding transparency, privacy and security.